All Episodes

 And the Democrats have been trying that technique in election after election, and Democrats are not getting elected here.

-That's that's one the point I want to talk about.
+That's the point I wanted to make.

 I just don't think it's working anymore.